 “We wanted to be Christ followers,” Watson said.
 “We wanted to do the right thing.
 We started turning to the Lord for our decisions.”

 The couple married in September 2004 and were both baptized later that year, the day after Christmas: “I would say 2004 was my true time of becoming a Christian,” Watson said, “and shaping me into the man I am today.”

-And just this week, Bubba the Man has become Bubba the Father.
+And just this week (April of 2012), Bubba the Man has become Bubba the Father.
 The Watsons began another chapter of their life, adopting a 1-month-old boy (Caleb), a journey that began several years ago.